Ever been to a spice bazaar? Check out these colourful rows of spices at the spice bazaar in Istanbul

-Following on from my trip to Istanbul, Turkey.
-My day two consisted again a full-on experience exploring the city again.
+I’m sure you’ve been following my Instagram page.
+You may have seen plenty of stories, from my trip.
+This is following on from my trip to Istanbul, Turkey.
+My day two consisted of a full-on experience exploring the city again.
 This time we visited some of the other hot spots in Istanbul for sightseeing.
-Many would recognise the tall round tower from the TV or YouTube videos, which oversees the whole city.
+Many would recognise the tall round tower on TV or YouTube videos, which oversees the whole city.
 Known as the Galata Tower and the Galata Bridge.

 Day 2 Exploring Istanbul

-After our morning Turkish breakfast, we first took the Metro tram from Sirkeci, where we stayed at to Kabatas.
-Thereon we had to take an underground train for one stop to Taksim Square.
-A modern city which holds concerts festivals, parades, new years celebrations near to Istiklal Avenue, which is also known to be the Oxford Street of London.
-As you arrive you can see the ‘Monument of Republic’ statue.
+After our morning Turkish breakfast.
+We first took the Metro tram from Sirkeci, where we stayed at Kabatas.
+Therefore we took an underground train to Taksim Square.
+This was a modern city that holds many concert festivals, parades and New Year celebrations near Istiklal Avenue, which is also known to be like Oxford Street in London.
+When you arrive, you can see the ‘Monument of Republic’ statue.

-When we arrived at Taskim Square, there was a festival setup, with live performances being played later that day.
-Plenty of small stalls as your walk up, we also got demonstrated with live art by a lady, which was pretty amazing how she created flower poster.
+During my time there was a festival going on, with live performances being played later on that day.
+Before that happened, there were plenty of small stalls as you walk up.
+We also got demonstrated with live art by a talented lady designing posters from scratch, which was pretty amazing how she created flower posters.

-You can catch the full video of the beautiful art creation in my vlog at the end of this blog post.
+You can have a look at my full video of the beautiful art created in my vlog at the end of this blog post.

-As we walked down this street I was craving for some Ice Cream and Turkey is well known for their ‘Dondurma’.
+As we walked down this street I was craving some Ice Cream and Turkey is well known for their ‘Dondurma’.
 I had the Vanilla and Strawberry mix.
-Although, these are not your normal kind of Ice Cream as they’re pretty sticky, worth a try when you visit Turkey.
+Although these are not your normal kind of ice cream, as they’re pretty sticky, it’s worth a try when you visit Turkey.

-The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers of Istanbul.
-63 meters (206 feet) high tower provides a panoramic view of the old town.
+The Galata Tower, Galata Kulesi in Turkey, is one of the highest and oldest towers in Istanbul.
+The 63 meter (206 feet) high tower provides a panoramic view of the old town.
 It was built in the 14th century by the Genoese colony as part of the defence wall surrounding their district at Galata directly opposite ancient Constantinopolis.

 As you walk through Istiklal Avenue you will stroll past the famous Galata Tower.
 When you arrive at the Galata Tower, you will tend to see people gathered outside having a cup of tea or coffee as there are small cafes around.
 However, inside the Galata Tower, there is usually a huge queue of people lining up outside, so expect to wait for some time.